 We have hope, and so do our loved ones who have fallen into temptation and immorality.

 *Focus on the Family is dedicated to bringing healing and restoration to couples who are struggling in their marriage.
-But God’s design for marriage never included abuse, violence or physical pain.
-Even emotional abuse can bruise a person’s heart, mind and soul.
+But God’s design for marriage never included abuse, violence or coercive control.
+Even emotional abuse can bruise or severely harm a person’s heart, mind and soul.
 If you are in an abusive relationship, go to a safe place and call the National Domestic Violence Hotline at 1-800-799-7233 or visit them online at thehotline.org.